 Seeing the Northern Lights in Alaska

 I had actually seen the lights before, about eighteen months earlier in Tromsø, Norway, so I wasn’t particularly looking out for them.
-I happened to come across something online though that said it was prime northern lights viewing all the way down into the contiguous US.
+I happened to come across something online though that said it was prime northern lights viewing all the way down into the contiguous US while we were on our cruise.
 So I thought we would have a look.
 On the first night we pulled on our many layers and went out on deck in the early hours of the morning.
 We huddled together hoping to catch a glimpse or two without freezing to death.
 We saw some shimmers or green, but it was a little cloudy and the show wasn’t all that spectacular.

 The next night we thought we would try again.
 This time we were not disappointed.
 We spent more than an hour out on deck in the cold watching the northern lights dance across the sky.
 Not only green, this time we saw the pinks that appear when the lights are strong.
 For the whole time I did not feel cold at all, just enjoying every second of this incredible light show.

 During our visit to France in 2018 my husband and I met up with some friends and took a road trip from Paris to Bordeaux.
 One of the places we stopped at along the way was Bayeux to see the famous tapestry.
 The tapestry is definitely worth a visit, but afterwards we took a short walk around the town.